 WRITTEN PROBLEM STATEMENTS PRIORITIZE BY # BUDGET AMT.
 TO ADDRESS PROBLEM Problem Statement: 199:\$ Click or tap here to enter text.
-Student achievement gaps will have increased as they have limited access to scaffolding methods to bridge the gap between concrete and abstract. to scaffolding Click or tap here to enter 211:\$ Click or tap here to enter text.
-Root Cause: 185:\$ Click or tap here to enter text.
+Student achievement gaps will have increased as they have limited access to scaffolding methods to bridge the gap between concrete and abstract.
+Click or tap here to enter 211:\$ Click or tap here to enter text.
+Root Cause: text.
+185:\$ Click or tap here to enter text.
 The pandemic has led to numerous students learning virtually at home.
 These students have limited access to different learning modalities.
 255:\$ Click or tap here to enter text.
-Problem Statement: There is a request for staff development that targets behavior management and overall 199:\$ Click or tap here to enter text. mental health well-being in scholars and teachers. mental health well-being in scholars and teachers.
+Problem Statement: There is a request for staff development that targets behavior management and overall 199:\$ Click or tap here to enter text. mental health well-being in scholars and teachers.
 Click or tap here to enter 211:\$ Click or tap here to enter text.
-Root Cause: text. text.
+Root Cause: text.
 185:\$ Click or tap here to enter text.
 In August for 2021, some scholars will have been out of face-to-face instruction for 1.5 years.
 Therefore, there will be deficiencies in social interaction and behavior management.
+255:\$ Click or tap here to enter text.